unixportadmin22/unixportadmin22/README.md

-- 👋 Hi, I’m @unixportadmin22, and I'm trying to learn how to code.
+- 👋 Hi, I’m @unixportadmin22, and I'm designing a modern 8-bit computer.

-- 👀 I’m interested in the Java, Swift, and C programming languages, retro technology, and Sun Microsystems.
+- 👀 As result of this, I’m interested in the Electricity, Assembly, and C programming languages, Retro Technology, and Digital Logic.

-- 🌱 I’m currently learning nothing.
-I have the desire and brain to code, but the syntax and endless libraries of most programming languages I've tried seem to mess me up.
-Don't really have the best focus or resolve either.
+- 🌱 I’m currently learning as I go.
+First version on breadboards, then PCB.

-- 💞️ I’m willing to collaborate on anything that will teach me how to do this complicated yet beautiful art. (also basic interpreters)
+- 💞️ I’m willing to collaborate on anything that will teach me how to do this complicated task.

-- 📫 You can find me on GitHub, of course, but I also will have a website soon, and I have a Twitter at @Raccoon_Unix.
-I'll consider getting other social platforms, but absolutely NO Facebook.
-I am NOT calling it Meta, no matter how much they try to rebrand.
+- 📫 You can find me on GitHub, of course, also, follow my project at it's discord server, Sunset City Processing.

 <!---
 unixportadmin22/unixportadmin22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.